 - Topping for Baked Potatoes: Replace sour cream with pimento cheese on baked potatoes for extra flavor, topped with bacon or chives.

-- Pimento Cheese Pizza: Use as a base sauce on pizza, topped with grilled chicken, peppers, or onions.
+- Cheese Pizza: Use as a base sauce on pizza, topped with grilled chicken, peppers, or onions.

 - Pimento Cheese Quesadillas: Fill quesadillas with cheese spread and add grilled chicken or veggies.